 The path lies in a gully and can be quite muddy if the weather has been inclement, therefore walking boots are advisable.
 During the summer the tree canopy makes the ascent rather gloomy.
-On reaching the first fork in the path continue to the right.
+On reaching the first fork in the path continue to the left.
 In places there are short flights of steps.
 The path continues uphill crossing two transverse tracks and soon after a brand new galvanised swing gate gains entry into the open fields.
 The path is clearly marked by the footpath sign.
 The woods are to the left as our route heads towards ‘Dead Womans Thorn’ as indicated on the OS Explorer Map 190 Malvern Hills & Bredon Hills.

 The path exits the field where another new gate this time of the 5 barred variety.
 The route is straight on and crosses a track which eventually leads to Hill Farm.
 The unusually large pheasant population in this corner of Herefordshire is now in evidence as one gets closer to Eastnor.
 Continue along the edge of the next field and on the left tucked away amongst the trees is a ramshackle building and a little further on the view opens out with British Camp prominent in the distance.
 The path heads down to the left (north) corner.
 The footpath sign indicates the route through another new galvanised swing gate.